Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: The (surprising) benefits of learning with naturalistic data

-\paperarg{Example 2: naturalistic data can lead to brain-like functional specialization}.
-Given the social importance of face perception, it might seem likely that face recognition is innately encoded in the brain.
-Indeed, the discovery of the Fusiform Face Area (FFA)---a visual region specialized for face perception \citep{kanwisher2006fusiform}---supports this hypothesis.
-However, recent computational work shows that this kind of specialization can emerge from a domain-general computer-vision model purely through training on a naturalistic distribution of object and face recognition tasks \citep{dobs2022brain}.
+\wilka{\paperarg{Example 2: naturalistic data can lead to brain-like functional specialization}.
+Deep neural networks trained on natural images have long predicted neural responses from V1 through IT~\citep{olshausen1996emergence, lee2007sparse, yamins2016using,doshi2023cortical}, establishing them as candidate models of visual processing.
+Recently, researchers have found that training with naturalistic data can yield brain-like functional specialization---something once thought to require innate hard-wiring.} Given the social importance of faces, it might seem likely that face recognition is innately encoded in the brain.
+Indeed, the discovery of the Fusiform Face Area (FFA)---a visual region specialized for face perception \citep{kanwisher2006fusiform}---supports this view.
+However, \citet{dobs2022brain} showed that this specialization can emerge from a domain-general vision model trained on a naturalistic distribution of object and face recognition tasks.
 As the authors state: ``It may be that the only inductive bias humans need to develop their face system is the already well-established early preference of infants to look at faces.''
-Of course, this does \emph{not} necessarily imply that the FFA is not innately specified.
-However, it does illustrate how training computational models over naturalistic data can help us generate hypotheses about the causes of our neural organization.
+Of course, these results do \emph{not} necessarily imply that the brain's functional organization is not innately specified.
+However, they illustrate how training computational models on naturalistic data can generate new hypotheses about the origins of neural organization.

+\paperarg{\andrew{Example 3: naturalistic multi-view signals can yield human-level 3D shape perception}}. \andrew{While large vision models trained on classification tasks capture some features of human-like vision, they show subhuman performance in areas like 3D object perception (\citealp{bonnen2024evaluating}; cf. \citealp{malhotra2023human}).
+However, recently \citet{bonnen2026humanlevel3dshapeperception} suggest that this may be due to these models lacking another key feature of human visual experience: the experience of seeing a scene from multiple angles (due to movement or stereo vision).
+Indeed, the authors show that models that are trained to predict view positions from multiple views of the same scene can match human-level 3D shape perception accuracy---thus showing how naturalistic learning signals beyond classification or image-only self-supervision might contribute to human 3D perceptual abilities.}